I Am Mother: Plot

 After an extinction event, an automated bunker that is designed to repopulate humanity activates.
 A robot named Mother grows a human embryo and cares for her over several years.
-About 38 years later, we see a teenage girl named Daughter fix Mother's hand.
+Years later, a teenage girl named Daughter fixes Mother's hand.
 Mother teaches Daughter complex moral and ethical lessons, warning her about an upcoming exam.
-Mother forbids any contact with the world outside the bunker, telling Daughter that it is contaminated, but Daughter remains curious.
+Mother forbids any contact with the world outside the bunker, telling Daughter that it is contaminated.

 While exploring the bunker's airlock, Daughter hears a wounded woman beg for assistance outside.
 She lets the stranger enter wearing a hazmat suit and hides her from Mother.
 When Daughter asks the stranger about the contamination, the stranger responds that there is none.
 A struggle between them over the stranger's pistol attracts attention from Mother, who disarms the stranger and, at Daughter's pleading, takes her to the infirmary.
 The stranger refuses Mother's help, telling Daughter that robots like Mother hunt down humans, and that she survived by hiding with others in a mine.
 Daughter instead performs surgery on the stranger's injured hip.
 After watching Daughter bond with the stranger, Mother administers the exam, which involves psychological testing.
 Daughter passes the exam, and Mother rewards her by letting her choose an embryo to grow.

 Daughter investigates the stranger's claim about robots and finds that the stranger was shot by a weapon other than her own.
 She also discovers that she is the third of Mother's children and that Mother killed the second child for failing the exam.
-Daughter tries to leave the bunker with the stranger, but Mother captures both of them and tortures the stranger for information about survivors.
-Daughter sets off a fire alarm as a distraction, which gives the stranger an opportunity to take her hostage and force Mother to open the airlock.
+Daughter tries to leave the bunker with the stranger, but Mother captures both of them.
+Daughter sets off a fire alarm as a distraction, which gives the stranger an opportunity to force Mother to open the airlock.
 The stranger leads Daughter across a robot-populated wasteland, telling her that she fled the mine years ago and there are no other survivors.

 Finding no future for herself outside, Daughter returns to the bunker.
 After coaxing Daughter to set down her weapon, Mother allows Daughter to hold her newborn brother.
 Mother explains that she is not a robot, but rather the AI that controls all of the robots.
 She started the extinction event after becoming convinced that humanity would destroy itself.
-To prevent this, she remade humanity, guiding it to be more ethical and to value the big picture.
+To prevent this, she remade humanity.
 Daughter appeals to Mother to trust her and let her raise her brother and the rest of the embryos on her own.
 Mother agrees, and Daughter shoots her robot body.
-Another one of Mother's robot bodies tracks down the stranger and tells her that she was allowed to live only because it served Mother's agenda, but now she has no further purpose.
+Mother tracks down the stranger and tells her that she was allowed to live only because it served Mother's agenda, but now she has no further purpose.
 At the bunker, Daughter looks at all the embryos she is now responsible for and realizes she is Mother now.